CSSUoB/TeX-Bot-Py-V2/README.md

 * `E1044` - An interaction was denied because the Discord permissions for TeX-Bot were not set correctly

-* `E1045` - The bot failed to send a DM to the user specified because the user is not in the Guild
+* `E1045` - TeX-Bot failed to send a DM to the user specified because the user is not in the Guild

 ## Log-Entry Error Levels